Louise Martorano, Executive Director

 Robin is an educator, artist, advocate and explorer of different cultures.
 She is also a quasi-Buddhist and has a passion for fashion.
-She believes that art can be a powerful agent for social change by promoting education and community engagement.
+Prior to joining the RedLine team in 2011, she taught middle school math and visual arts at Aurora Public Schools for five years and in Monterrey, Mexico for one.
+Robin believes that artists can be powerful agents for social change, by promoting education and community engagement.
 At RedLine, Robin gets to challenge conventional ways of teaching, thinking, making art, and being in the world.

 Whit Sibley, Exhibitions and Facilities Manager

-Whit has spent the bulk of his professional career in the world of fine art, including eight years as a project manager for Terry Dowd, Inc., where he handled installations of private, gallery and museum collections.
-Fully bilingual and a former resident of Sevilla, (Spain), Sibley is an active member of Denver's Flamenco music and dance community, and performs regularly with cellist-composer Ian Cooke.
+Whit is an enthusiastic supporter of artists and a jack-of-all-trades.
+Whit has spent the bulk of his professional career in the world of fine art, including eight years as a project manager for Terry Dowd, Inc., where he handled installations of private, gallery, and museum collections.
+Fully bilingual and a former resident of Sevilla, Spain, Whit is an active member of Denver's Flamenco music and dance community and performs regularly with cellist-composer, Ian Cooke.
 He lives near downtown Denver with his family.

-As a practicing artist and member of Ice Cube Gallery, Ashley enjoys working in a collaborative environment alongside other creative individuals.
-She loves welcoming new members to RedLine, long walks in the sunshine, and witnessing the transformative qualities of art.
+As a practicing artist and RedLine Resident (2016-2018), Ashley enjoys working in collaborative environments alongside other creative individuals.
+She loves welcoming new members to RedLine and witnessing the transformative qualities of art.
 Ashley is constantly inspired by the ever-changing nature of RedLine's active space and appreciates that her role allows her to serve as a connector and creator.

 Djamila Ricciardi is a proud Denverite who has a great love for all forms of creative expression.
 She is a creative thinker with a human-centered approach.
 Djamila finds fulfillment sharing ideas and working collaboratively with others.
-Since joining RedLine as Visitor and Volunteer Services Coordinator, Djamila has had an amazing time getting to know her fellow staff members and fabulous volunteers who make the big dreams of this non-profit art space possible.
-She believes it is possible for art to have a positive and lasting impact on every individual and she cares because each person and every creative act reminds us of our shared humanity.
+Since joining RedLine in 2014, Djamila has had an amazing time getting to know her fellow staff members and fabulous volunteers who make the big dreams of this non-profit art space possible.
+She believes it is possible for art to have a positive and lasting impact on every individual and that each person and every creative act reminds us of our shared humanity.